Redcolaborar/Red-Colaborar/wp-content/plugins/bp-profile-search/readme.txt

 = 4.7.6 =
 * Fixed bug with custom field types introduced in 4.7.5 = 4.7.5 =
-* Moved the search mode selection to the field level - Please review and *Update* all your search forms.
+* Moved the search mode selection to the field level
 = 4.7.4 =
 * Fixed bugs in WPML support
 = 4.7.3 =